-I’ll call this the publication order the classic order, and it’s at the far left of the chart.
+I’ll call the publication order the classic order, and it’s at the far left of the chart.
 When the books began to be released in the United States, this was the order in which they were numbered, and how they appeared in boxed sets, libraries, and book catalogs.

 The original British editions were not numbered.
 When they moved to different publishers and began to be put in a sequence, the chronological order was used.